 About Orlando's James Beard Award Semifinalists:

-- Victoria & Albert's at Disney's Grand Floridian Resort & Spa in Lake Buena Vista, FL and its chef, Scott Hunnel, have long been synonymous with fine dining at Walt Disney World Resort.
-For the past 15 years in a row, the restaurant has been the recipient of the AAA Five Diamond Award, among many other honors.
-The restaurant offers six-course prixe fixe meals of Modern American cuisine using ingredients sourced from products around the world, with a focus on local markets and seaports in Florida.
+- Victoria & Albert's at Disney's Grand Floridian Resort & Spa and its chef, Scott Hunnel, have long been synonymous with fine dining at Walt Disney World Resort.
+For the past 15 years, the restaurant has been the recipient of the AAA Five Diamond Award, among many other honors.
+The restaurant offers six-course, prixe-fixe meals of Modern American cuisine using ingredients sourced from products around the world, with a focus on local markets and seaports in Florida.

 - Graduates of the Culinary Institute of America, Julie and James Petrakis opened their American gastropub, The Ravenous Pig, in 2007 and have been receiving accolades ever since.
 The Pig has been so successful that the couple opened a sister restaurant, Cask & Larder, in Winter Park in September of 2012.
 The restaurant is a micro pub with Southern artisanal food and hand-crafted beer.
 Continuing to expand upon their celebrated culinary empire, the pair will open Swine & Sons Provisions, their third Winter Park locale, this spring, specializing in takeout charcuterie; butcher sandwiches; homemade pastry offerings and more.

-- Chef Hari Pulapaka and his wife, Jenneffer, are modern day Superheroes.
+- Chef Hari Pulapaka and his wife and restaurant co-owner, Jenneffer, are modern-day superheroes.
 By day, Hari is a mathematics professor at Stetson University.
 By night, he turns out award-winning fare at Cress Restaurant.
 Hari first came to the U.S. from Mumbai to earn his graduate degree in mathematics and later got his culinary degree.
+Jenneffer is a podiatric surgeon and manages the restaurant.
 Cress was named a Top Restaurant in Central Florida in the 2013 Zagat Orlando Guide.
-His wife and restaurant co-owner, Jenneffer, is a podiatric surgeon and manages the restaurant.